STW-Technic-LP/redis-messenger/README.md

 Note: It is possible to send to channels that have no listeners.
 The message will just be thrown away as this is how Redis pub/sub  works.

 ### isAlive(id, callback)
-Checks if a channel is open or not.
-The callback receives a single boolean parameter
+Checks if a channel has been joined by anyone or not.
+The callback receives a single boolean parameter.
+It is true if the channel has been joined to, false otherwise.

 ```javascript
 messenger.isAlive('someChannel', function(aliveness){ ... });
 ```

 ### join(channel)
-Joins a channel to listen to events
+Joins a channel to listen to events.

 ```javascript
 messenger.join('someChannel');
 ```

+An app can join a channel that has been registered to.

 ### leave(channel)
 Leaves a channel that was subscribed to